EventStore/eventstore.org/_posts/2019-12-16-event-store-6.0.0-preview-release.md

 You can download the packages from the [downloads page](https://eventstore.org/downloads/) under the Pre-Release section.

-If you are running on macOS, you will need to run Event Store in [docker](https://hub.docker.com/repository/docker/eventstore/eventstore).
+If you are running on macOS, you will need to run Event Store in [Docker](https://hub.docker.com/repository/docker/eventstore/eventstore), since currently servers using .NET Core's gRPC implementation require the platform to support server ALPN, which macOS did not until Catalina.
+As soon as this restriction is lifted by the .NET Core platform, Event Store will release packages for macOS.

 ## Important!